gibsonPhillips/MQP-Song-Segmentation-App/readme.md

 # This song goes to another school, you wouldn't know them

+### Purpose
+This 1.0 app can be used by people with no programming experience to segment songs into its form sections.

 ### dev
 - Download latest node and npm (think current is around 23.3.0 and 10.9.0)
 - Run npm install node